MicrosoftDocs/win32/desktop-src/PerfCtrs/displaying-object-instance-and-counter-names.md

 ---
-Description: If you want to display a list of objects and their counters in a user interface, you must retrieve the performance data. ms.assetid: 0d122fa8-2ed8-4bd8-a52e-6cb20fe81741
+description: If you want to display a list of objects and their counters in a user interface, you must retrieve the performance data. ms.assetid: 0d122fa8-2ed8-4bd8-a52e-6cb20fe81741
 title: Displaying Object, Instance, and Counter Names ms.topic: article